cmg-divined/hl2-sbox-mounter/README.md

 compile instructions:
 dotnet build .\hl2.csproj -c Release in proj folder, find the Sandbox.Mounting.hl2.dll and put it in sbox game folder, mount\hl2\ - afterwards copy Assets\shaders\ into there from this folder

+if any situation arises where this wants to be taken down simply contact me and it will be removed